 Service Request Process

-- The student registers with the Center for Disability Resources.
+- The student registers with the Center for Accessibility Resources.
 Students may complete a registration form in our office or register online below.

 - The student provides documentation of disability.

 - The student schedules a collaborative intake with the director of disability resources to discuss and determine the need for academic accommodations.
 Planning for Disability-Related Services